A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 The WSU Vancouver campus has been designated “Drug free” and only under certain circumstances is the consumption of alcohol permitted.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the WSU Vancouver Department of Public Safety.
 Violators are subject to University disciplinary action (WAC 504-25-050), criminal prosecution, fine, and imprisonment.
 It is unlawful to sell, furnish, or provide alcohol to a person under the age of 21.
 The possession and/or consumption of alcohol by anyone under 21 years is illegal.

 It is also a violation of the WSU Vancouver Alcohol Policy for anyone to consume or possess alcohol in any public or private area of campus without prior University approval (WAC 504-25-050).
-Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the University.
+Organizations, persons, or groups violating alcohol/substance policies or laws may be subject to sanctions by the University.

 Washington State University imposes sanctions on students who violate its standards of conduct, including WAC 504-25-050 concerning alcohol: